 Different from the data binning technique, the representative approach proposed in this paper assumes a given data partition and concentrates on constructing the best smoothing values, which we call {\it representatives}, more efficiently for a pre-specified regression model.
-The goal of the representative approach is to run as fast as subsampling approaches, while estimating model parameters as accurate as the divide-and-conquer method.
-Unlike the data binning technique serving for data pre-analysis, the representative approach provides a fast and accurate solution for big data analysis.
+With a given partition, the goal of the representative approach is to run as fast as subsampling approaches, while estimating model parameters as accurately as the divide-and-conquer method.

 Actually, using the proposed representative approach, a GLM is fitted on $K$ representatives constructed from the original $N$ data points ($K \ll N$).
 Its time complexity is also $O(Np)$, same as the subsampling approaches.
 On the other hand, the $K$ representatives are not a subset of the $N$ data points, but summarize the information from each single one of the original $N$ data points.
-Its accuracy in estimating model parameter are comparable with or better than the divide-and-conquer method.
-Based on our comprehensive simulation studies, by matching the score function of GLMs, the proposed score-matching representative (SMR) approach is often comparable with the full data estimate.
+Based on our comprehensive simulation studies, by matching the score function values of GLMs, the proposed score-matching representative (SMR) approach is often comparable with the full data estimate.

-The representative approach provides an ideal solution for the analysis of the so-called {\it distributed database} (see, for example, \cite{ozsu2011}), which is dispersed over a network of interconnected computers and is often the case in practice for massive data storage.
-By exchanging only the estimated parameters and the representative data points among parallel computing computers, the representative approach can work well even with slow-speed network connection.
+The data binning technique that we consider here is to partition the data according to the predictors.
+It is different from the sufficient dimension reduction techniques which start with a data partition based on the responses or the conditional class probabilities of binary responses \citep{shin2014,shin2017}.

+The representatives described in this paper are different from the representative points (rep-points) developed in the statistical literature, which aims to represent a distribution the best.
+Research work on rep-points includes the principal points in \cite{flury1990}, the mse-rep-points in \cite{fang1994}, and the recent support points in \cite{mak2018a, mak2018b}.
+Although the rep-points can capture the covariate distribution better, they may not be more informative in estimating model parameters, and thus are not as efficient as subsampling methods or the proposed representative approaches (see Section~\ref{sec:support} in the Supplementary Material for comparisons).